CausticD/QRGen/README.md

 Requirements:
 - Requires Python 3.X (https://www.python.org/) and the qrcode package (https://pypi.org/project/qrcode/) from pip.
 - Needs OpenSCAD (https://openscad.org/) to be installed.
-Edit GenSTL.bat and/or Gen3MF.bat to match path.
+Edit GenSTL.bat (and/or Gen3MF.bat and GenPNG.bat) to match path.
 - Some slicing software to actually print it and two contrasting filament colours.

 Limitations: